pxeedust/CNS_App/README.md

 Open <http://127.0.0.1:8000/> and sign in with the superuser account.

-Recommended first test:
+### Safe smoke test

 1. Configure **My Mailbox**.
 2. Open **Templates** and create or review a campaign template.
-3. Add one contact using an email address controlled by the tester.
+3. Add one contact using a controlled test email address.
 4. Keep `ALLOW_STATIC_EMAIL_FALLBACK=False` so a Gemini problem cannot silently send generic mail.
 5. Run the campaign for that single contact.
 6. Open the contact thread and verify the generated body, generation mode, Message-ID, and delivery status.